asmohammadi/MyLinuxDocs/Bash Script/Training/05-Bash Training.md

 ### Hints to remember

-- you can use either `[[ ]]` or `[ ]` when checking for condition but ensure that you know the diffrence.
+- you can use either `[[ ]]` or `[ ]` when checking for condition but ensure that you know the difference.
 - when statement includes ||/-o the command will be executed if one of the conditions became True whereas when it comes to &&/-a both conditions must be True.
-- `-f` Unix operator, solely checks for regular files but `-e` checks for the existance of all files regardless of their type.
+- `-f` Unix operator, solely checks for regular files but `-e` checks for the existence of all files regardless of their type.
 - always use `exit integer` in your commands to call an exit systemcall and throw the exit code.
-- you can checkot this [tutorial ](https://www.tutorialspoint.com/unix/unix-basic-operators.htm#)to learn more about Unix operators.
+- you can checkout this [tutorial ](https://www.tutorialspoint.com/unix/unix-basic-operators.htm#)to learn more about Unix operators.

 ### Challenge Answer:
 ```sh